Float Spa Benefits for your body and mind

 Immune Function and Inflammation

-Chronic stress dampens immune function, and flotation’s swift shift into parasympathetic dominance seems to boost immune function by lowering cortisol and curbing pro-inflammatory markers.
-Early studies record meaningful drops in C-reactive protein after a short float protocol, suggesting the practice may reduce inflammation in conditions such as fibromyalgia.
+Chronic stress dampens immune function, and the flotation tank’s swift shift into parasympathetic nervous system dominance seems to boost the immune system by lowering cortisol and curbing pro-inflammatory markers.
+Early studies record that meaningful drops in the C-reactive protein after a short float therapy protocol, suggesting the practice may reduce inflammation in conditions such as fibromyalgia.
 Though sample sizes remain modest, the convergence of subjective relief and biomarker change signals promising long-term benefits for overall well-being.

 Sensory Deprivation and the Brain’s Default Mode

-Inside a float tank, external stimuli fall almost to zero, allowing the default-mode network (DMN)—the brain’s storytelling hub—to power down. fMRI work shows functional connectivity between the posterior DMN and somatosensory cortices decreases significantly after a single float session, a pattern linked to calmer self-talk and lower perceived stress.
+Inside a float tank, external stimuli are minimized through restricted environmental stimuli, meaning that light, sound, and even the sensation of gravity are almost eliminated.
+This allows the default-mode network (DMN), the brain’s storytelling hub, to power down. fMRI work shows functional connectivity between the posterior DMN and somatosensory cortices decreases significantly after a single float session, a pattern linked to calmer self-talk and lower perceived stress.
+The reduction of external stimuli leads to muscle relaxation, reducing tension and promoting physical comfort during float sessions.
 Less rumination means the nervous system can fully relax, translating into measurable drops in muscle-guarding and blood-pressure spikes.
+For some individuals, the experience of floating can also lead to altered states of consciousness, including hallucinations and enhanced creativity.

 Post Float Glow and Long-Term Benefits